CoffeeAndCode/docker_compose_env/README.md

 ## Installation / Usage

-In it's simpliest form, add this gem to your Rails app's Gemfile in the development / test groups and specify the path to the Rails bootstrapper.
+For a Rails app, add this gem to your Gemfile in the development / test groups.

 ```ruby
 group :development, :test do